Welcome to Year 8

 Your Team

-Our team will be here to support Year 7 students through their transition to secondary school and their first year at Beckfoot.
+Our team will be here to support Year 8 students through any problems they have.

-- Miss Sears – Head of Year 8
+- Mr White – Head of Year 8

 - Mr Midgley – Head of Key Stage 3